ccgilroy/ma-thesis/doc/asa_draft/02_background.md

 use the term "gay neighborhood"

+not because it is neutral, but because it contains, I believe, the fewest connotations at odds with my purposes.

 fn: Brown 2014 contains an excellent summary of the different terms that have been used in the academic literature.

 prototypes do not have to be *representative*, either.
 The median gay neighborhood---if such a thing is even meaningful---would not look like Greenwich Village or the Castro.